 The words Parmigiano-Reggiano stencilled on the rind mean that the cheese was produced in Italy in one of the following areas: Bologna, Mantua, Modena, or Parma (from which the name of this cheese originated).

 According to Italian law, only the cheese produced in these provinces can be stickered “Parmigiano-Reggiano” and European law classifies the name, as well as the translation “Parmigiano”, as a protected designation of origin.
-In Italy, the DOC (Controlled Designation of Origin) laws are designed to preserve the integrity of traditional Italian food products by ensuring flavor and quality.
+In Italy, the DOC (Controlled Designation of Origin) laws are designed to preserve the integrity of traditional Italian food products by ensuring flavour and quality.

 So within the European Union, according to the CDO regulations, Parmigiano and Parmigiano-Reggiano are the same cheese.